abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 ## User Guide

-To establish the runtime environment for this framework, follow these steps:
+The following steps will guide you through the quick setup of the framework's runtime environment.

 1. Begin by downloading and unzipping the complete code package.
 2. Create a new Aspen Plus simulation file.
 Define components according to preferences or use provided case files.
 Add a feed stream in the flowchart and input its name into the variable 'feedstream' in 'main.m' for integration.